ramalho/expygo/README.md

 ## Demo

 First, run `passdrill -s` to save the hash of a passphrase you want to practice.
-The passphrase itself is not saved, only its SHA-512 digest.
+The passphrase itself is not saved, only a derived key using PBKDF2 with SHA-512 (see [RFC 2898](https://tools.ietf.org/html/rfc2898)).

 >  **NOTE**: Before saving, `passdrill -s` will display the passphrase on your console so that you can confirm that you've typed it correctly.
 It will never be shown while you practice.